DePaul Blue Demons softball

 The DePaul Blue Demons softball team represents DePaul University in the sport of college softball at the Division I level of the NCAA.
 The team has been a member of the Big East Conference (Big East) since the 2006 season.
 They play their home games at Cacciatore Stadium on campus in Lincoln Park, Chicago, Illinois.
-The Blue Demons are currently led by head coach Liz Bouck-Jagielski, who succeeded Tracie Adix-Zins in 2025.
+The Blue Demons are currently led by head coach Liz Bouck-Jagielski since 2025.

 History

 Early history (1976–1979)

 Few records were kept during the early days of DePaul's softball run.
-It is known that Tina Brown, the first Senior Women's Administrator for the women's basketball program, would also serve as the first head coach from 1976-1978.
-DePaul would play its first two games on April 22, 1978 against Northern Illinois and Western Illinois.
+It is known that Tina Brown, the first Senior Women's Administrator for the women's basketball program, would also serve as the first head coach from 1976 to 1978.
+DePaul would play its first two games on April 22, 1978, against Northern Illinois and Western Illinois.
 Ending with substantial losses, 2-10 and 2-23 respectively.

-In 1979 Jeannie Lenti would serve as head coach for just the one season while also being the Athletic Director at DePaul since 1975.
+In 1979 Jeannie Lenti would serve as head coach for just the one season while also being the athletic director at DePaul since 1975.
 Retiring only in 2020 after a 45 year long career.

 Eugene Lenti era – First tenure (1980-1987)

 Beginning in 1980, NFCA Hall of Famer and brother of Jeannie Lenti, Eugene Lenti, began his 37-nonconsecutive-year long tenure at DePaul.
-Following a two year drought, the Blue Demons would play their only game of the 1980 season on an unrecorded date, losing to UIC 3-6.
+Following a two-year drought, the Blue Demons would play their only game of the 1980 season on an unrecorded date, losing to UIC 3–6.

 The team would soon get some revenge and defeat Northern Illinois in a doubleheader on April 12, 1981.
-Receiving their first two wins in franchise history, being 6-5 and 4-1.
+Receiving their first two wins in franchise history, being 6-5 and 4–1.
 DePaul would see its first full season in 1985 while also managing to achieve its first winning record of (33―18).
 This trend would continue for 29 consecutive seasons before finally going down to (22―24) in 2015.